tca/lily/NOTES2.md

 # 3. Calling convention

 **Update**: It turns out this calling convention is bad!
 It makes it very hard to get function parameters.
 The C calling convention puts all the rbp work in the CALLEE instead of CALLER and this works much better.
-See NOTES3.md
+See NOTES3.md. (also if you think about it, procedures will usually call more than one procedure - so it's better to put the most work in the callee rather than the caller)

 ## Caller